pixee/docs/docs/codemods/java/pixee_java_upgrade-sslcontext-tls.md

 There is no functional difference between the unsafe and safe versions, and all modern servers offer TLSv1.2.

-If you have feedback on this transform, [please let us know](mailto:feedback@pixee.ai)!
+If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

-### Why is this transform marked as Merge After Cursory Review?
+### Why is this codemod marked as Merge After Cursory Review?

-There is only a risk of this transform introducing issues if the other party in the communication doesn't support modern versions of TLS.
+There is only a risk of this codemod introducing issues if the other party in the communication doesn't support modern versions of TLS.
 This should be extremely rare as those older versions are no longer honored by browsers or supported by most server software.

-## Transform Settings
+## Codemod Settings

 N/A